-Whilst there is much information online about the April 2020 private sector reforms, it can be difficult to know where to start.
-In this brief guide, we’ll explain exactly what you should be doing to prepare your agency and your end hirers for the reforms and what your priorities should be.
+Whilst there is much information online about the private sector reforms, it can be difficult to know where to start or where you should be in your preparations.
+In this brief guide, we’ll explain exactly what you should be doing in this time to prepare your agency and your end hirers for the reforms and what your priorities should be.

 You can also download our comprehensive IR35 checklist for Recruiters here.

 Identify your off-payroll workforce in scope of the reforms.
 This is the total number of contractors you have working through Personal Service Company’s (PSC’s).
 Contractors that are working via an umbrella company will be out of scope of the reforms.

 Work with your clients to identify how many they engage via Personal Service Companies currently.

 Identify your position in each supply chain.
 For how many clients will you occupy the position of first agency in the supply chain?
 For how many will you occupy the position of fee-payer?

 End hirers are unlikely to have dealt with IR35 before.
 This offers an opportunity to add real value to the service you offer.
 As one of our recruitment partners, we can offer bespoke training on IR35 and specifically the private sector reforms to you and your end hirers.
 Speak to your account manager to find out how you can get this booked.